Contact Angle: A Guide to Theory and Measurement

 Let us consider a photograph of a droplet on a substrate.
 What are the most important aspects of the image for the purposes of our measurement?
-Figure 1 shows some of the variables that can affect the quality of the droplet image.
+The figure below shows some of the variables that can affect the quality of the droplet image.
 They are discussed in more detail below.

 You need to be able to see the droplet clearly.
 The better the clarity of the edges, the more accurately you will be able to measure the contact angle.
 A 'fuzzy' droplet edge will make it harder to see both the slope of the droplet and the place at which it meets the solid surface.